What Is An Implied Consent Hearing?

 - Whether the petitioner refused to submit to testing

-If the judge rescinds the revocation, your privileges to drive are reinstated.
+If the judge rescinds the revocation, your driving privileges are reinstated.
 If the judge sustains the revocation, you can appeal that order to the Minnesota Court of Appeals.

 Contact An Experienced Burnsville DUI/DWI Defense Lawyer

 Potential jail time and a license revocation could be life-altering.
 When the stakes are high, make sure you have an experienced DWI/DUI defense attorney in your corner.
-I have 30 years of experience trying to tip the scales in my clients' favor.
-Contact my Burnsville law firm to learn how I can protect your driving privileges, while aggressively defending your rights.
+I have 30 years of experience trying to tip the scales in my clients’ favor.
+Call my Burnsville law firm at 952-466-6718 to learn how I can protect your driving privileges, while aggressively defending your rights.